ORNL/TASMANIAN/Doxygen/Installation.md

 All available components will be included even if the component is not explicitly requested.
-Requesting components can alter the behavior of `Tasmanian::Tasmanian`, help catch errors early in the build process, and/or print useful log messages.
+Requesting components can alter the behavior of `Tasmanian::Tasmanian`, and help catch errors early in the build process, and/or print useful log messages.
 For example:
 ```
   find_package(Tasmanian 7.0 REQUIRED SHARED PYTHON CUDA OPTIONAL_COMPONENTS OPENMP)